Hawker-Siddeley/British Aerospace 125 series

 Raytheon Hawker 800XP2

 Like the Hawker 800SP is a 125 Series 800A/B with Aviation Partners winglets, this is a Hawker 800XP with the same winglets.
-These winglets are a bit taller than those on the Hawker 850XP/900XP.
+The winglets of the Hawker 850XP/900XP are a bit less tall than those of the 800XP.

 The Hawker 850XP is a Hawker 800XPi with factory installed winglets.
 These winglets can also be installed later, meaning that a 800XPi can be converted to a 850XP.
 The winglets are smaller than the Aviation Partners winglets, to allow it to be recognised from a Hawker 800XP2 (see above).